ietf-wg-asdf/SDF/sdf.md

   "enum": [1, 2, 3]
   ~~~

-  in earlier drafts of SDF, is represented as:
+  in earlier drafts of this specification, is represented as:

   ~~~ json
   "type": "number",